What causes the plague? Bubonic plague. Mechanisms of plague development

 • purgation.

-Throughout the XVIII and early XIX centuries. the plague was recorded in the countries of the Middle East and North Africa, and in 1815−1836. appears in India.
+During the 18th and early 19th centuries. the plague was recorded in the countries of the Middle East and North Africa, and in 1815−1836. appears in India.
 But these were only the first sparks of a new pandemic.

-After crossing the Himalayas and gaining momentum in the Chinese province of Yunnan, in 1894 the plague reached Guangzhou and Hong Kong.
-These port cities became the distribution centers of a new epidemic, which by 1922 was being imported by sea-going vessels around the world - more widely than in any previous era.
-As a result, about 10 million people died of the most different cities and countries:
+Having crossed the Himalayas and gained momentum in the Chinese province of Yunnan, in 1894 the plague reached Guangzhou and Hong Kong.
+These port cities became distribution centers for the new epidemic, which by 1922 was being imported by shipping throughout the world, more widely than in any previous era.
+As a result, about 10 million people died, from the most different cities and countries:

-Almost all European ports were affected, but of the affected regions, India found itself in the most dire situation.
-Only by the end of the 19th century did the microbial theory develop, and it was finally established which pathogen was responsible for so many deaths.
-It remains only to determine how the bacillus infects a person.
-It has long been noted that in many areas of epidemics, unusual deaths of rats precede outbreaks of plague.
-The disease in humans appeared some time later.
+Almost all European ports were hit, but of the affected regions, India found itself in the worst situation.
+Only towards the end of the 19th century did the germ theory develop, and it was finally established which pathogen was responsible for so many deaths.
+All that remains is to determine how the bacillus infects humans.
+It has long been observed that in many epidemic areas unusual deaths of rats precede outbreaks of plague.
+The disease appeared in people some time later.

-In 1897, the Japanese physician Ogata Masanori, examining the focus of the disease on the island of Farmoza, proved that rats carried the plague bacillus.
-The following year, the Frenchman Paul-Louis Simon demonstrated the results of experiments that showed that fleas of the species Xenopsylla cheopis are carriers of the plague in the rat population.
-Thus, the ways of human infection were finally described.
+In 1897, the Japanese doctor Ogata Masanori, examining the outbreak of the disease on the island of Farmosa, proved that the plague bacillus was carried by rats.
+The following year, the Frenchman Paul-Louis Simon demonstrated the results of experiments that showed that fleas of the species Xenopsylla cheopis were carriers of plague in the rat population.
+This is how the routes of human infection were finally described.

-Since then, the world began to carry out activities for the destruction of rats in ports and on sea vessels and insecticides are used to bait rodents in outbreak areas.
-Since the 1930s, doctors have acquired sulfur-containing drugs for the treatment of the population, and later antibiotics.
+Since then, measures have been taken around the world to exterminate rats in ports and on sea vessels, and insecticides are used to bait rodents in areas of outbreaks.
+Since the 1930s, doctors have used sulfur-containing drugs to treat the population, and later antibiotics.
 The effectiveness of the measures taken is evidenced by the reduction in the number of deaths over the next decades.

 Plague is one of the deadliest diseases in human history.
-The human body is extremely susceptible to disease, infection can occur both directly and indirectly.
-A defeated plague can emerge after decades of silence with an even greater epidemic potential and significantly affect the population of entire regions.
-Due to its easy spread, it, along with botulism, smallpox, tularemia and viral hemorrhagic fevers(Ebola and Marburg) are in Group A bioterrorism threats.
+The human body is extremely susceptible to the disease, infection can occur both directly and indirectly.
+A defeated plague may emerge after decades of silence with even greater epidemic potential and significantly affect the population of entire regions.
+Due to its easy spread, it, along with botulism, smallpox, tularemia and viral hemorrhagic fevers(Ebola and Marburg) are included in group A of bioterrorism threats.

-The causative agent of the plague - Y. Pestis, immobile rod-shaped anaerobic bacteria with bipolar staining, capable of producing antiphagocytic mucosa.
+The causative agent of plague is Y. Pestis, nonmotile rod-shaped anaerobic bacterium with bipolar staining, capable of producing antiphagocytic mucosa.
 Closest relatives:

-The resistance to the external environment of the plague pathogen is low.
+The resistance of the plague pathogen to the external environment is low.
 Drying, sunlight, competition with putrefactive microbes kill it.
-Boiling the stick for a minute in water leads to its death.
-But it is able to survive on wet linen, clothes with phlegm, pus and blood, and is stored for a long time in water and food.
+Boiling a stick in water for a minute leads to its death.
+But it is able to survive on wet linen, clothes with sputum, pus and blood, and is stored for a long time in water and food.

-V wildlife and in rural areas, most of the spread of Y. pestis is between rodents and fleas.
-In cities, the main vectors are synanthropic rodents, primarily gray and brown rats.
+IN wildlife and rural areas, most of the spread of Y. pestis is due to transmission between rodents and fleas.
+In cities, the main carriers are synanthropic rodents, primarily gray and brown rats.

-The plague stick easily migrates from the urban environment to nature and vice versa.
-It is transmitted to humans, as a rule, through the bites of infected fleas.
-But there are also reports of more than 200 species of mammals (including dogs and cats) capable of carrying the bacillus.
+The plague bacterium easily migrates from the urban environment to nature and back.
+It is usually transmitted to humans through the bites of infected fleas.
+But there is also information about more than 200 species of mammals (including dogs and cats) that can be carriers of the stick.
 Half of them are rodents and lagomorphs.

-That's why the main rules of conduct in areas at risk of an outbreak will be:
+That's why The main rules of conduct in areas at risk of a disease outbreak will be:

 Pathogenesis and forms of the disease

-The plague bacillus is characterized by a surprisingly stable and strong ability to reproduce in the tissues of the host and lead to death.
+The plague bacillus is characterized by a surprisingly stable and strong ability to multiply in the tissues of the host and lead to his death.
 After entering the human body, Y. pestis migrates along lymphatic system to the lymph nodes.
-There, the bacillus begins to produce proteins that disrupt work. inflammatory reactions by blocking the fight against infection by macrophages.
+There the bacillus begins to produce proteins that disrupt the functioning of inflammatory reactions, blocking the fight of macrophages against infection.

 Thus, the host's immune response is weakened, bacteria quickly colonize the lymph nodes, causing painful swelling, and eventually destroying the affected tissue.
-Sometimes they enter the bloodstream, which leads to blood poisoning.
-With pathological and anatomical studies, their accumulations are found in the following organs:
+Sometimes they enter the bloodstream, leading to blood poisoning.
+During pathological and anatomical studies, their accumulations are found in the following organs:

 • in the lymph nodes;